-We have taken, or will take in connection with the completion of this offering and the Concurrent Private Placement, a number of actions that affect the comparability of our historical financial statements with how we expect to report our financial condition and results of operations going forward.
+We have taken, or will take in connection with the completion of this offering, a number of actions that affect the comparability of our historical financial statements with how we expect to report our financial condition and results of operations going forward.
 For example, our anticipated election to be treated as a business development company under the 1940 Act and to be treated as a RIC under the Code will require us to change some of the accounting principles used to prepare our consolidated financial statements and will result in changes in the presentation of our financial statements going forward.
 We refer to these changes collectively as the "BDC/RIC Elections Adjustments."

-In addition, on September 28, 2010, in connection with the OFS Capital WM Transaction, we sold a substantial portion of our loan portfolio to OFS Capital WM in exchange for all the equity interests in OFS Capital WM and the OFS Capital Cash Consideration.
-In connection with the closing of that transaction, we used the OFS Capital Cash Consideration, the OFSAM Cash Contribution and cash on hand to repay in full the Old Credit Facility.
-Also, as described elsewhere in this prospectus, concurrently with the OFS Capital WM Transaction, we distributed to OFSAM a substantial portion of our remaining loan portfolio and certain of our equity investments.
-We refer to the adjustments related to the OFS Capital WM Transaction, the OFS Capital Cash Contribution, the 2010 Distribution and the payoff of the Old Credit Facility, as the "OFS Capital WM Adjustments."
-In addition, based on the terms of the WM Credit Facility, as of December 31, 2010, we were required under generally accepted accounting principles to account for the transfer of assets at September 28, 2010 in connection with the OFS Capital WM Closing as a secured borrowing and not as a sale of those assets.
-In February 2011, OFS Capital WM effected the WM Credit Facility Amendments, which resulted in sale accounting with respect to those assets transferred at September 28, 2010 on a going-forward basis.
+In addition, on September 28, 2010, in connection with the OFS Capital WM Transaction, we sold a substantial portion of our loan portfolio to OFS Capital WM in exchange for all the equity interests in OFS Capital WM and the OFS Capital WM Cash Consideration.
+Based on the terms of the WM Credit Facility, as of December 31, 2010, we were required under generally accepted accounting principles to account for the transfer of assets at September 28, 2010 in connection with the OFS Capital WM Closing as a secured borrowing and not as a sale of those assets.
+In February 2011, OFS Capital WM effected the WM 2011 Credit Facility Amendments, which resulted in sale accounting with respect to those assets transferred at September 28, 2010 on a go forward basis.
 We refer to the adjustments related to sale accounting treatment as the "Sale Accounting Adjustments."
+In addition, in March 2012, OFS Capital WM entered into the WM 2012 Credit Facility Amendments pursuant to which we acquired additional rights with respect to the management of the OFS Capital WM portfolio.
+As a result of this and other factors, we will consolidate the financial statements of OFS Capital WM into our own as of March 31, 2012.
+We refer to the adjustments related to the consolidation of OFS Capital WM as the "WM Consolidation Adjustments."

-Specifically, the unaudited pro forma condensed combined balance sheet at March 31, 2011 gives effect to the following:
+Specifically, the unaudited pro forma condensed combined balance sheet at December 31, 2011 gives effect to the following:

-- the BDC Conversion, pursuant to which we will convert into a corporation and elect to be treated as a business development company, and changes in our accounting principles as a result of that election, which require all of our investments to be carried at market value, or for investments with no ascertainable market value, fair value as determined in good faith by our board of directors; and - our qualification and election to be treated as a RIC, including the income tax consequences of that election, following the completion of this offering and the Concurrent Private Placement
+- the BDC Conversion, pursuant to which we will convert into a corporation and elect to be treated as a business development company, and changes in our accounting principles as a result of that election, which require all of our investments to be carried at market value, or for investments with no ascertainable market value, fair value as determined in good faith by our board of directors; - our qualification and election to be treated as a RIC, including the income tax consequences of that election, following the completion of this offering; and - the consolidation of OFS Capital WM's financial statements into our financial statements.

-The unaudited pro forma condensed combined statements of operations for the three months ended March 31, 2011 and for the year ended December 31, 2010, give effect to all of the foregoing as well as the following:
+The unaudited pro forma condensed combined statements of operations for the year ended December 31, 2011, give effect to all of the foregoing as well as the following:

-• sale accounting treatment with respect to the assets transferred to OFS Capital WM in connection with the closing of the OFS Capital WM Transaction as a result of the WM Credit Facility Amendments.
+sale accounting treatment with respect to the assets transferred to OFS Capital WM in connection with the closing of the OFS Capital WM Transaction as a result of the WM 2011 Credit Facility Amendments.